 - Inside a power rack, with the safety rods removed.

-- Outside the power rack, but you run the risk of getting in the way of people walking by.
+- Outside the power rack, where you run the risk of getting in the way of people walking by.

 - Find some other patch of gym turf where you can set up for deadlifts.

-- Create a home gym or garage gym.
+- Or the best option if possible – create a home gym or garage gym.

-The point is that when people go to a gym to work out, they are usually not thinking of deadlifts, especially if you’re overweight or obese.
+The point is that when people go to a gym to work out, they are usually not thinking of deadlifts, especially if they’re overweight or obese.